xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/Wizard.rst

 .. figure:: ../../Images/alert_basic.png
 	:alt: Standard alert box

-As TYPO3 comes with the ExtJS framework, you may show a prettier dialog (code is provided in Samples):
+As TYPO3 comes with the ExtJS framework, you may show a prettier dialog (code is provided in :file:`Classes/Samples`):

 .. figure:: ../../Images/alert_extjs.png
 	:alt: Alert box based on ExtJS